Winter - Skiing

 CROSS COUNTRY SKIING

 All are well signposted, catering for all abilities.
-Beginners can learn to ski around the village and on the frozen lake.
-Experts can ski through forest or over the fells on long daytrips if they wish.
+Beginners can learn to ski on tracks around the village and on the frozen lake.
+Tracks are prepared through forest, around and over the fells allowing for long or short daytrips.

 ATMOSPHERIC CABINS AND CAFES

-- There are picnic sites,with shelter and firepits, where you can cook sausages or toast marshmallows over an open fire.
-You can buy provisions in the local supermarket
+• There are huts (kotas) or shelters (laavu) with firepits, where you can cook sausages or toast marshmallows over an open fire.
+You can buy provisions in the local supermarket.